Frequently Asked Questions

 (6) Provide the Watch for inspection by the Lumondi Authorized Repair Center technicians, who will confirm that no exclusions apply.

-If your Luminox Watch is no longer covered by the original two-year warranty as of the Effective Date (i.e., more than two years have passed since you bought the Luminox Watch), the one-year Extended Warranty period will begin on the Effective Date of the Settlement and end one year later.
-Assuming there are no appeals, the Effective Date will occur on July 27, 2022 (the Effective Date depends upon the date the Court enters the Final Approval Order).
+If your Luminox Watch was no longer covered by the original two-year warranty as of the Effective Date (i.e., more than two years have passed since you bought the Luminox Watch), the one-year Extended Warranty period began on the Effective Date of the Settlement, which is July 27, 2022, and will end one year later.
 If your Luminox Watch is still covered by the original two-year warranty as of the Effective Date, the one-year Extended Limited Warranty Benefit will begin following the expiration of the original two-year warranty and will expire one year after the expiration of your Luminox Watch’s original two-year warranty.

 The following conditions are not covered by the Extended Warranty and do not constitute a Valid Claim: (1) normal wear and tear (or aging) of band, case, crystal, bezel, crown, battery, push buttons, or plating of metal components; (2) damage caused by tampering with, misuse or abuse; (3) damage to the watch case or movement caused by water entering the watch due to improper use or handling; (4) defects or damage resulting from battery replacement, service or repairs performed by non-authorized Luminox service or repair centers; (5) a watch not obtained from a Lumondi Authorized Dealer, as listed on the Settlement Website; (6) Fogging Issue that dissipates after watch is returned to room temperature for 20 minutes.
 If an exclusion is found, the Lumondi Authorized Repair Center will document the condition and will contact the claimant regarding next steps, which may include repair at the claimant’s expense if the claimant so approves or return of the Luminox watch with no further action.